 Mexican cartels now appear to supply a good portion of the meth sold in Colorado.
 These cartels have been able to decrease the price of the drug and increase its purity.
 This more potent form of meth is more likely to lead to overdose.

-Overdose death rates associated with opioids have largely obscured the comeback of methamphetamine in Colorado.
+Overdose death rates associated with opioids have largely obscured the comeback of methamphetamine abuse in Colorado.
 Though opioid-related deaths have grabbed the spotlight, from 2016 to 2017, deaths related to methamphetamine abuse nearly doubled in some counties in Colorado.
-Some counties in Colorado that experienced only one or two meth-related overdose deaths in the mid-2000s are now experiencing more than 50 overdose deaths related to methamphetamine abuse annually.
+Counties in Colorado that experienced only one or two meth-related overdose deaths in the mid-2000s are now experiencing more than 50 overdose deaths related to methamphetamine abuse annually.

 The once largest drug abuse treatment facility in Colorado, the Arapahoe House, recorded a near doubling of admissions for methamphetamine abuse from 2013 to 2017.
 Figures from other treatment facilities have indicated a significant increase in methamphetamine-related treatment admissions over the past five years.